CheyenneWing/ood-Latn/README.md

 Unstressed vowels are not represented orthographically in the Saxton and Saxton writing system and do not appear in the phonetic transduction.
-In the Alvarez-Hale writing system unstressed vowels are represented with a breve  ̆ above the unstressed vowel, which also appears in the phonetic transduction.
+In the Alvarez-Hale writing system unstressed vowels are represented with a breve  ̆ above the unstressed vowel which also appears in the phonetic transduction.

+In the future the Alvarez-Hale and Satxon-Saxton writing systems will be merged into one map.